robzienert/community/rfc/plugins.md

 ```

 #### Sending Plugin Configuration to Deck
-While Front50 will be the source of truth for which plugins are installed and enabled, we can pass that data via Deck’s configuration file (`settings.js`), we can pass that data via `settings.js` today and transition to using Front50 when it is ready.
-Using `settings.js` as an intermediate step allows us to collect feedback from selected users in order to improve the user experience in the future.

 We plan to prototype alternative options for Deck, such as altering webpack to support dynamic resolution, or introducing a standard container that can build Deck on startup with the configured plugins from Front50.

 ### Protobuf as the Remote Contract